open-sdg/open-sdg/docs/configuration.md

 reporting_status:
     title: title goes here
     description: description goes here
+    disaggregation_tabs: true
 ```

-As always, for multilingual support, these settings can refer to translation keys.
+As always, for multilingual support, the title/description settings can refer to translation keys, and description can include Markdown.

 ### search_index_boost